quicwg/base-drafts/draft-ietf-quic-transport.md

 of the datagram contain a Stateless Reset Token.

 To entities other than its intended recipient, a stateless reset will appear to be a packet with a short header.
-For the packet to appear as valid, the Unpredictable Bits field needs to include at least 198 bits of data (or 25 bytes, less the two fixed bits).
-This is intended to allow for a Destination Connection ID of the maximum length permitted, with a minimal packet number, and payload.
+For the stateless reset to appear as a valid QUIC packet and be smaller than the received packet, the Unpredictable Bits field needs to include at least 46 bits of data (or 6 bytes, less the two fixed bits), because packets that are smaller than 21 bytes are never valid.
+To ensure the stateless reset packet is not smaller than other packets received on the connection, the an endpoint SHOULD also ensure the total packet length is at least the minimum chosen CID length + 19 bytes.
+19 bytes allows for 1 type byte, 1 data byte, the 16 byte authentication tag byte, and the one extra byte lost when the peer sends a smaller stateless reset than the packet it receives.

 The Stateless Reset Token corresponds to the minimum expansion of the packet protection AEAD.
 More unpredictable bytes might be necessary if the endpoint could have negotiated a packet protection scheme with a larger minimum AEAD expansion.